Ensembl/plant-scripts/bench/repeat_libs/README.md

 ![Sample mixed cluster](./pics/269_AT4G16920.2.png)

 *Fig. 1.
-Aligned cluster with two Arabidopsis thaliana cDNA sequences (AT4G16920.2 and AT4G16950.1) and transposable element TEdenovo-B-R2288-Map4 from library repetDB.Mar2020.
-These sequences contain Pfam domain PF00931, which is part of NLR defense proteins.
+Cluster with two Arabidopsis thaliana cDNA sequences (AT4G16920.2 and AT4G16950.1) and transposable element TEdenovo-B-R2288-Map4 from library repetDB.Mar2020.
+These sequences contain Pfam domain PF00931, NB-ARC, which is part of NLR defense proteins.
 Figure generated with [Bioedit](https://www.researchgate.net/publication/258565830_BioEdit_An_important_software_for_molecular_biology)*

-The next script was used to annotate Pfam domains encoded in sequences within these clusters:
+The next scripts were used to annotate Pfam domains encoded in sequences within these clusters:

 ```
 perl annot_TEs.pl all_clusters/pangenome_matrix_genes_t0.tr.tab &>log.annot